tmaestrini/easyProvisioning/README.md

         # creates a standard document library with title 'Three'
         - List: Three
+          Url: /Three # optional; the desired relative url of the document library in the site.
+If not set, the 'title' of the library will be taken.
           OnQuickLaunch: True
           Provisioning Template: # reference any PnP List Template (and only list template!) from your local machine (e.g. tenants/templates/pnp-list-template.xml)
           Provisioning Parameters: # optional; gives the possibility to set list template parameters that are used within the provisioning template (must be defined!)